Skip to content

 • Pros:

-• Repayments will stay the same for the two years when your initial rate applies, giving you both certainty and stability
+• Repayments will stay the same for the two years, providing payment stability

-• Compared to other fixed options, you’re not locked in for too long and early-exit fees are more affordable
+• Compared to other fixed options, you’re not locked in for too long and early repayment charges will be lower than longer fixed mortgages if you find a better deal

-• If interest rates are rising, you won’t be affected and are also likely to pay less than you would on a variable-rate deal
+• If interest rates rise you are likely to pay less than you would with a variable-rate mortgage

 • Cons:

-• If interest rates decrease, you won’t benefit from lower repayments in the way that you would with a variable-rate mortgage or tracker-rate mortgage
+• If interest rates decrease you won’t benefit from lower repayments in the way that you would with a variable-rate or tracker mortgage

-• At the start of your two-year fixed-rate mortgage deal, you’re likely to pay higher mortgages rates than variable-rate deals
+• At the start of your two-year fixed-rate mortgage deal you’re likely to pay higher rates than variable-rate deals

-• It’s a short fixed-term option, meaning that you’ll need to look for other mortgage plans more frequently
+• It’s a short fixed-term option, meaning that you’ll need to look for other mortgage plans within two years

 • Shorter-term two-year deals can be more expensive than longer-term fixes, especially if you have a small deposit.
-It’s best to shop around to see whether a longer-term five or 10-year fixed-rate mortgage might be more affordable.
+It’s best to shop around to see whether a longer-term five or 10-year fixed-rate mortgage might be cheaper

 Compare mortgage deals with MoneySuperMarket